Texting and Driving Lawyers in Phoenix

 In addition, all school bus operators in Arizona are prohibited from using a cell phone while driving.

-If youve been injured in a Phoenix texting and driving accident, contact Phillips Law Group today.
+If youve been injured in a Phoenix texting and driving accident, contact a Phoenix personal injury attorney from Phillips Law Group today.

 To schedule a no obligation legal consultation, fill out the contact form on the right.